The Bible says that God opposes the proud but gives grace to those with humility.

 23 ways to humble yourself in God’s sight

-1. Contemplate the infinite greatness of God
+1. Contemplate the greatness of God

 He is the King of Kings, the Lord of Lord, the one the angels tremble before.
 He controls all things and sustains the universe by the power of his word.
-There is no one as great or glorious as God.
+There is no one as great or glorious as him.

 And yet he has been infinitely merciful to you.
 He put all your sins on Christ so that you could know him.

 3. Contemplate your human frailty

 Psalm 90 says that our lives are like dust, here today and gone tomorrow.
-Compare that to God, who is infinite, never changing, and always full of strength.
+Compare that to Jesus, who is infinite, never changing, and always full of strength.

 Yes, we take actions that have certain consequences, but ultimately, God controls every part of our lives.

 God is incredibly gracious and has given you so many strengths and talents.
 But if he so desired, he could take these gifts away.
 This reality should bring you to your knees before the Lord.

 The reason we are convicted of sin and kept from temptation is that the Holy Spirit lives within us.
 If the Spirit did not dwell in us, we would have no power to fight sin and no ability to see how destructive it truly is.

 7. Confess your sins and temptations

 Few things are more humbling than admitting that you are weak.
 When you confess sins and temptations to others, you’re acknowledging that you need the Lord, as well as the support of those around you.